 Related: Travel and Landscape Photography Beginners Guide

 Because we are shooting with such slow shutter speeds, a tripod is essential.
-Even with the steadiest hands, once you get slower than around 1/100, you risk camera shake.
+Even with the steadiest hands, once you get slower than around 1/60, you risk camera shake.
 And when we start getting into longer exposures, even the tiny movement of pressing the shutter button can create unwanted motion blur in our images.

-For this reason, it can be helpful to use a remote to activate your shutter, eliminating the need to actually press the shutter button.
 Some cameras are wifi/bluetooth enabled and have an accompanying App which allows you to use your smartphone as a trigger.
 Alternatively, you can buy remote triggers which connect to your phone with a cable, these are relatively inexpensive and available from most camera retailers.
 Lastly, you could simply use the inbuilt self timer.

 Some cameras, like my Canon EOS R, have a touch screen shutter option which allows you to just tap the screen on the back of your camera to engage the shutter.
 This is my preferred way to activate the shutter when I’m shooting long exposures.